iheanyi/iheanyi.github.io/source/blog/making-new-waves-goodbye-atx-hello-nyc.html.markdown

 title: "Making New Waves – Goodbye ATX, Hello NYC"
 date: 2016-02-16
 tags: personal, new york city, digitalocean
+description: Saying goodbye to Austin, Texas and moving to the Big Apple for the next chapter!
 ---

 A year ago, I started working at IBM Watson on the Watson Life team.
 I've had the privilege of working on innovative projects such as [IBM Chef Watson](http://ibmchefwatson.com) and others in the works.
 While I've had a year filled with personal growth and learning the ins and outs of a large corporation, the time has come for the next chapter in my career.
 In March, I will be moving to New York City to work at [DigitalOcean](http://digitalocean.com) on the Community Engineering team.
 I'm going to answer some of the questions I've been frequently asked below.